Nikhil-Konijeti/Deep-Learning-and-Computer-Vision/README.md

 # Deep-Learning-and-Computer-Vision
-Calculating the screen time of the different charecters in a video using Deep Learning in Python
+Calculating the screen time of the different Characters in a video using Deep Learning in Python

 Below given are the links of the videos(used in our python code) which are to be downloaded: https://drive.google.com/file/d/1_DcwBhYo15j7AU-v2gN61qGGd1ZablGK/view